miromanestar/Youtube-Gallery/README.md

     numColumns, //Can be 1-4.
 Default: 3
     maxResults, //Can be 1-50.
 Default: 10
     searchEnabled, //Boolean to enable the search input.
-Default: true cacheLife, //In millseconds, specifies the max amount of time before the cache will be rebuild.
+Default: true cacheLife, //In millseconds, specifies the max amount of time before the cache will be rebuilt.
 Default: 86400000 (1 day) }
 ```